timcdlucas/translucent_interpretable_ML_review/translucent.md

 We can be fairly sure that this trait is not noisy as the evolutionary consequences of litter size are large.
 Therefore we are probably missing some crucial covariates.

-We can also use predictive performance of models like Random forest to scale our expectations for how well a more statistical or mechanistic model fits the data.
+We can also use predictive performance of models like Random forest or elastic net to scale our expectations for how well a more statistical or mechanistic model fits the data.
-Here, the linear model with a priori variable selection had lettuce performance
+Here, the linear model with a priori variable selection had performance not much worse than the elastic net model but considerably worse than the random forest.
+The similarity between the elastic net model and a priori selection implies that the a priori variable selection was fairly good given the covariates available.
+However, the fact that random forest performs much better than the a priori linear model suggests that there are nonlinearities or interactions that paint should have been in the a priori model.
+It is important to be clear that this is not a suggestion to go back and add these variables to our a priori model.
+This would amount to quite severe data snooping and would bias any significance tests performed on the a priori model.

     ![Predicted vs observed for the a priori selected model](figs/a_priori_var_selection-1.pdf "Predicted vs observed for the a priori selected model.")